fission/docs.fission.io/docs/content/en/docs/concepts/components/core/executor.md

 requests to a function, it checks whether a function service record exists in its cache.
 If cache misses, the function service record was found or expired, it asks Executor to provide a new one.
 Executor then retrieves function information from Kubernetes CRD and invokes one of the executor types to spin up function pods.
-Once the function pods up, a function service record contains the address of a service/pod will be returned.
+Once the function pods are up, a function service record contains the address of a service/pod that will be returned.

 It now supports two different executor types: